PhilT/machines/README.md

 * Fork the project
 * Test drive your feature addition or bug fix
-* Commit, do not mess with rakefile, version, or history
+* Commit, do not mess with Rakefile, version, or history
 * Send me a pull request.
 Please use topic branches
 * Feel free to add/enhance packages and submit pull requests
 * Package tests are a bit of a pain but do catch a lot of potential issues